 Lift the PCB out of its old plastic housing as shown below.
 Take care, as the LCD is still attached.
 Lifting it too high could tear the flex cable.

 Rotate the LCD and PCB together as an assembly out and out of the way.
-There is one more connection between the two screen that needs to be disconnected as shown circled in red below.
+There is one more connection between the two screen that needs to be disconnected, as shown circled in red below.
 Pro tip: the rubber silicone pieces behind the buttons (visible below) are sometimes in questionable condition.
 If possible, I recommend using the stock silicone if it's in good shape.

 The PCB is now free from the housings.
-Prepare the DS PCB by first removing the digitzer flex cable carefully.
-This will no longer be used as the touch screen will not be used when converting to a Macro.
+Prepare the DS PCB by first removing the digitizer flex cable.
+This will no longer be used, as the touch screen will not be used when converting to a Macro.